imagineLife/nodeWork/in-depth/child-process/with-docs/readme.md

     - pipe the childProcess stderr to the parent process stdout
   - write to the childProcess stdin 'this input from parent will become output\n'
   - end the childProcess stdin
+- J2:
+  - repeat the above ACCEPT...
+    - leverage a synchronous method of spawning a child process
+    - include in the options a 'write' to the input of the stream 'this input from parent will become output\n'